pditzel/scripts/dbbackup/README.md

 # Databasebackup (dbbackup)

-This is a bash-script to backup your databases with tho most common standard tools.
+This is a bash-script to backup your databases with the most common standard tools.

 ## Requirenments